grifferz/ongoing-struggle/content/posts/2024/2024-06-22-thoughts-on-commenting-facilities-for-this-site/index.md

 - I should find a way to bring over some if not all of the comments that already exist.
-- I should provide at least one way to let people comment on new articles ("email" doesn't count.
+- I should provide at least one way[^1] to let people comment on new articles.

 Other people's value judgements can and will differ.
 A lot of this is just going to be, like, my opinion, man.

+# In that case, what to do about…

 ## Existing comments